PieterTheCoder/PITER/README.md

 ![PITER](https://github-readme-stats.vercel.app/api?username=PieterTheCoder &show_icons=true&theme=dark#gh-dark-mode-only)

 I have 1 brother.
-I like One Piece, Naruto, To Be Hero X, Monster, Hunter x Hunter, and Vinland Saga 🔪
+I like One Piece, Naruto, To Be Hero X, Monster, Peak Hunter x Hunter, and Vinland Saga 🔪

 If cartoon i like Masha & The Bear, Spongebob, The Owl 🦉.